How to Boost Smart Contract Security and Mitigate Risks in DeFi

 - Flash loan attacks.
 One of the most common security risks in DeFi in the last couple of years is flash loan attacks.
 Flash loans are a form of uncollateralized loans that can let bad actors borrow governance tokens and manipulate the protocol to their advantage.
 Such attacks are pretty popular these days since they are comparatively low-risk and low-cost, while bringing high rewards.

 As you can see, the DeFi industry is far from being a bank vault.
 Yet, there are several things protocol owners can do to protect their products and users.
+So let us share our ultimate smart contract security tips.

 - Perform a full unit test to detect the functionality problem in separate parts of the contract and eliminate them at the very beginning.